 This would have to be the entrée from the first menu I created for Hawaiian Airlines when I came on board.
 It is the Hawaiian Style BBQ Chicken with Fresh Mango Salsa and Fried Rice.
-This dish has so many flavors, from the saltiness of the chicken marinade to the sweet and acidity of the mango salsa.
+This dish has so many flavors, from the saltiness of the chicken marinade to the sweetness and acidity of the mango salsa.
 The aroma of the fresh garlic, ginger, and onion always makes my mouth water.

 What have travelers liked?
 Is there a dish that works well?

 This depends on the destination we serve.
 On our Japan routes, travelers can find two favorite local dishes: Spam Musubi and Loco Moco.
 The Spam Musubi is a popular snack that evolved from the traditional Japanese omusubi.
 It is made of a grilled slice of Spam on a block of steamed white rice and rolled in nori (Japanese dried seaweed).
-The Loco Moco is composed of a hamburger patty over steamed white rice, covered in gravy and topped with a sunny side up egg.
+The Loco Moco is composed of a hamburger patty over steamed white rice, covered in gravy and topped with a sunny side-up egg.
 These two dishes are so popular and received rave reviews from our guests and tour operators that we kept it on our Japan routes.

-You co-founded the Hawaii’s Island Chefs (HIC) organization, tell us a little about why you started it and what your mission is.
+You co-founded Hawaii’s Island Chefs (HIC) organization, tell us a little about why you started it and what your mission is.

 I helped start the organization because I wanted to provide the world with the best of Hawaii’s diverse culinary resources from the culture of the people and the bounty of the land and sea—and that’s what our mission is.
-We want to support local and have people eat local.
+We want to support locals and have people eat locally.
 Our chefs use local ingredients that range from organically grown baby greens to fresh hearts of palm, and herbs, spices, meats, and seafood.

 You are very active in the Hawaiian food scene, with two very successful restaurants and cooking shows, what do you do to relax?

-I am a city boy who enjoys the excitement of the new things, so staying still in one place isn’t what I like to do.
+I am a city boy who enjoys the excitement of new things, so staying still in one place isn’t what I like to do.
 Hawaiian Airlines has more than 20 kitchens worldwide, and when I travel to the destination to visit the kitchen, I often spend a few extra days in that city to explore and enjoy my time there.
-From dining out at New York City restaurants and getting a foot massage in Beijing, to visiting the wine country in Napa Valley and gambling in Las Vegas, it is always fun and relaxing for me to experience new things.
+From dining out at New York City restaurants and getting a foot massage in Beijing, to visit the wine country in Napa Valley and gambling in Las Vegas, it is always fun and relaxing for me to experience new things.

 Like a lot of chefs in Hawaii, you source your ingredients at local farmers markets.
 How important is that aspect of supporting local agriculture to you?